 He also went on to comment how this increase shows the current state of the cryptocurrency market when a currency that was made as a joke and hasn’t even received any sort of software update in the past 2 years has suddenly surged 400%.

 Many people were surprised including the Dogecoin developers, but they seemed to show more optimism than Jackson.
 The developers claim that Dogecoin is proof that you don’t need a highly complex technology or top developers to make a cryptocurrency successful, as Dogecoin has none of that.

 Another developer, Mark Keller said: “It’s a little scary when you work on software that powers a billion-dollar network.
 This is quite the responsibility.
 And, one of the main reasons why we are so reluctant to just slap any ‘innovative’ tech into the reference client.
 Still, I am proud of what we achieved and thankful to be part of such a great community.”

 Dogecoin never really had much development as the team comprised of all volunteers which contributed to the currency in their spare time.
 Dogecoin is what people call an altcoin.
-The past month has seen an altcoin surge while Bitcoin declined.
-Many altcoins have greatly benefitted from this surge such as Ripple which has hit new all-time highs as well as Ethereum which has also surged massively.
+The past month has seen an altcoin surge.
+Many altcoins have greatly benefitted from this surge like Ethereum and Ripple.